Help 'Stuff the Bus' over tax free weekend

 The ultimate goal is to help the nearly 7,700 students in the Greater Augusta area that may not have the means to start their school year properly.

 In Harrisonburg and Rockingham County, the United Way collected almost $102,297 in supplies last year.
-This year, they are hoping to beat that number.
+This year, they are hoping to collect $110,000 worth of supplies.

 Supplies go to classrooms in the area and Stuff the Bus assists all students in Harrisonburg and Rockingham County Public Schools.
 The United Way estimates that accounts for almost 17,300 students.